nelci592/reporting-docs/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/connecting-the-objectdatasource-component-to-a-data-source.md

 1. Open __                 Visual Studio               __ and create a new  [Class Library](https://docs.microsoft.com/en-us/cpp/mfc/class-library-overview?view=vs-2019).

->important The Standalone Report Designer is a WPF application built against .NET Framework 4.0.
+   >note The Standalone Report Designer is a WPF application built against .NET Framework 4.0.
 For that reason, it cannot load and resolve classes from assemblies built against .NET Standard 2.1, .NET Core and .NET5.
 You can see the                 [.NET Standard compatibility chart](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) which explains how and when the assemblies can be loaded in different framework versions.

 1. Add the following piece of code from [How to Bind to a BusinessObject]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/how-to/how-to-bind-to-a-businessobject%}).